Table of Contents

-Hiking to a waterfall can be an incomparable experience that affects us for the rest of our life.
+Hiking to a waterfall can be a memorable experience that stays with us for the rest of our life.
 This is why so many people are interested in Franklin Falls.

-However, many people struggle with overcoming the initial fear surrounding these kinds of hikes.
-This fear can be debilitating and can prevent hikers from witnessing the profound beauty of nature.
+Some people struggle with overcoming the initial fear surrounding these kinds of hikes.
+This fear can be debilitating and prevent hikers from witnessing the profound beauty of nature.

-In this article, we start off by discussing the difficulty of the trail leading to Franklin Falls.
-Then, we discuss some popular trail questions that potential visitors to Franklin Falls might have.
+In this article, we discuss the difficulty of the trail leading to Franklin Falls.
+Then, we discuss some popular trail questions that potential visitors might have.

 HOW DIFFICULT IS FRANKLIN FALLS TRAIL?

-Franklin Falls Trail is a 2-mile out-and-back trail that is considered a relatively easy hike.
+Franklin Falls Trail is a 2-mile out-and-back trail that is relatively easy to hike.

-Since there is only an elevation gain of 367 feet, visitors don’t have to undergo a grueling ascend in order to reach the coveted destination.
-Instead, there is a very gentle incline with many stairs.
+Since there is only an elevation gain of 367 feet, visitors don’t have to undergo a grueling ascend to reach the coveted destination.
+Instead, there is a gentle incline with many stairs.
 This minimizes the possibility of accidents and injuries.

-Franklin Falls Trail is very well marked throughout, which minimizes the possibility of getting lost.
-This makes it the perfect trail for a solo traveler for the entire family.
-The majority of children will be able to handle the 1-mile trek to Franklin Falls.
+Franklin Falls Trail is well marked throughout.
+This makes it the perfect trail for a solo traveler or the entire family.
+The majority of children will be able to handle the 1-mile trek.

-If traversing the Franklin Falls Trail during the winter, proper gear like show shoes is recommended.
+If traversing the Franklin Falls Trail during the winter, we recommend using proper gear like snowshoes.
 Parts of the trail can be slippery during the winter, especially at the base of the falls.
-Really, the main dangers associated with Franklin Falls Trail are all the risks associated with canyoneering around the waterfall.
+The main dangers are the risks associated with canyoneering around the waterfall.
 The actual trail is very doable, even if you’re out of shape.

 The hardest part of the trail is at the very end right before viewing the falls.
-At this point on the trail, you have to walk along a narrow edge and hold a rope.
-This can be difficult because the rocks tend to get wet due to their proximity to the falls.
-Thus, they definitely get slippery.
+At this point, you have to walk along a narrow edge and hold a rope.
+This can be difficult because the rocks tend to get wet and slippery due to their proximity to the falls.
+Therefore, most hikers do not recommend bringing a stroller.

-It should be noted that dogs are allowed on the trail, which makes it even easier for some hikers.
-Some people are motivated by hiking with a pet, as the pet can act as a guide and companion which can encourage hikers to push onwards.
+The trail allows dogs.
+Hiking with a pet motives some people, as the pet can act as a guide and companion which can encourage hikers to push onwards.

 - Franklin Falls actually consists of three tiers of waterfalls.
-Only the largest drop can be viewed from Franklin Falls Trail.
+You can only see the largest drop from Franklin Falls Trail.
 This waterfall features a 70-foot drop which starts off as a 25-foot slide.

-- These falls are located between two viaducts which allow traffic along Interstate 90 to pass without being disturbed by winter avalanches.
+- These falls are located between two viaducts; traffic along Interstate 90 can pass without winter avalanche disruptions.

 - When the waterfalls are flowing at peak levels, they give off a significant spray of water at the base.
 During lower levels of water, the waterfalls are much calmer and even allow hikers to explore the base.
-Many icicle formations can be witnessed during the fall and winter months.
+Icicle formations can be witnessed during the fall and winter months.

-- The trail that leads to these falls snakes through a forest teeming with flora and fauna.
-Franklin Falls leads into a very shallow river that visitors can walk across.
+- The trail leading to these falls snakes through a forest teeming with flora and fauna.
+Franklin Falls leads into a shallow river that visitors can walk across.
 However, the water is often very cold even during the summer.

 There is a parking lot at the initial trailhead that can hold up to 30 cars.
-If this lot if full, then visitors can also park in a lot which is 0.5 miles away from the trailhead.
+If this lot is full, visitors can also park in a lot which is 0.5 miles away from the trailhead.